John Golden Theatre: Mid-1940s to 1960s

-The Shubert brothers bought the Majestic, John Golden (Masque), and Royale theaters from the Bankers Securities Corporation in 1945, giving the family full ownership of these theaters.
+The Shubert brothers bought the Majestic, Golden (Masque), and Royale theaters from the Bankers Securities Corporation in 1945, giving the family full ownership of these theaters.
 During the mid-1940s, the Golden presented numerous mediocre plays, including The Rich Full Life and Dunnigan's Daughter in 1945, as well as January Thaw and I Like It Here in 1946.
 In July 1946, the Golden was leased for five years to the Super Cinema Corporation.
 The lessee planned to show Italian films there, but the Golden instead showed the British film Henry V for nearly a year.
 The theater was used as a cinema until February 1948, when Maurice Chevalier opened a solo show there.
 The Golden then hosted several short-run shows with live performers.
 The cinema's lease did not expire until 1950.
 That year, the Golden hosted a moderate hit, The Velvet Glove with Grace George and Walter Hampden, as well as the flop Let's Make an Opera, which had five performances.
 Other works during the early 1950s included The Green Bay Tree; To Dorothy, A Son; and The Fourposter.

 Victor Borge's one-man show Comedy in Music, which opened in 1953 and ran 849 performances during the next three years.
 By sharp contrast, even though Bert Lahr and E. G. Marshall were acclaimed for their performances in the 1956 play Waiting for Godot, it had only 59 performances.
 The same year, Menasha Skulnik starred in Uncle Willie during its 141-performance run.
 Look Back in Anger was also a minor hit when it was staged at the Golden for six months in 1958.
 Starting in the late 1950s, the Golden hosted numerous revues with two performers.
 First among them was A Party with Betty Comden and Adolph Green, featuring the duo of Betty Comden and Adolph Green, who premiered in 1958 and returned in 1959.
 Also presented in 1959 were The Billy Barnes Revue, as well as At the Drop of a Hat with Michael Flanders and Donald Swann.
 An Evening With Mike Nichols and Elaine May premiered in 1960 and ran for 306 performances, followed the next year by An Evening with Yves Montand.

 The Golden hosted a transfer of Sunday in New York with Robert Redford in 1962.
 Beyond the Fringe premiered later that year, ultimately running over 600 performances.
 Victor Borge again played the Golden in 1964 with 192 performances of his solo Comedy in Music, Opus 2.
 This was followed in 1966 by the South African revue Wait a Minim!, which ran more than twice as long, with 457 performances.
 For the most part, the Golden's other productions during the 1960s were short-lived.
 Seven productions followed Wait a Minim! in the late 1960s, including After the Rain and Brief Lives in 1967.